Therapy for Adults New to Utah in Salt Lake City & Across Utah

 Common Themes for Adults New to Utah

-Common themes include:
+Common themes in this work include:

-Feeling disconnected or unsure where you belong
+• feeling disconnected or unsure where you belong

-Navigating cultural or social differences
+• navigating cultural or social differences

-Loneliness or difficulty building community
+• loneliness or difficulty building community

-Anxiety or emotional exhaustion after relocating
+• anxiety or emotional exhaustion after relocating

-Identity shifts or reevaluating personal values
+• identity shifts or reevaluating personal values

-Dating and relationship challenges in a new environment
+• dating or relationship challenges in a new environment

-LGBTQ+ experiences and finding affirming spaces
+• LGBTQIA+ experiences and finding affirming spaces

 You do not need to have a clear explanation for why things feel difficult.
-Adjustment takes time, and therapy can help create space to understand what you are experiencing.
+Adjustment takes time, and therapy can help create space to better understand what you are experiencing.

 Getting Started